XiongTor/Rosa_family/README.md

        This script is used to download the chatacter data from the TRY, BIEN,GIFT.
 And then to combine them into one file.

+     - **get_dispersal_type.R**

+       This script is used to classify the dispersal type of each species based on the dispersal terms provided in the dataset.
+And to explore the relashionship between dispersal type and distribution range.